Dahlia-Dry/STEMinist-Movement-2018/README.md

 PlotNerdsOnly: Jupyter notebook intro to using matplotlib to visualize your data in python.
 Includes code to do this with your weather station! [arduino required]

-CoolSims: Simulations from lecture linked here.
+ComputationalStuff: Examples from lecture linked here.
 If you're a fellow space nerd, try running the VPython script OrbitViz.py, written by yours truly.

 Packet: In case you've lost the packet but somehow still remembered the URL of this repository.